Our latest version has been released

 The planner module makes it simple to visually plan dives either based on Bühlmann ZH-16 or VPM-B

 Store your logbook data in the cloud.
 Work with your data from different computers, online and offline.
 Fully integrated, free, and easy to set up.

 Using Subsurface-mobile on your Android or iOS device you can access your dive log anywhere

-Subsurface is able to track single- and multi-tank dives using air, Nitrox or TriMix.
-It allows tracking dive locations including GPS coordinates (which can also conveniently be entered using a map interface), logging of equipment used and other people on the dive, and enables the user to rate dives and provide additional notes.
+Subsurface can plan and track single- and multi-tank dives using air, Nitrox or TriMix.
+It allows tracking of dive locations including GPS coordinates (which can also conveniently be entered using a map interface), logging of equipment used and names of other divers, and lets users rate dives and provide additional notes.

 The program is localized in about 20 languages and well supported by an active developer community.

 One of the major strengths of Subsurface is its support of a wide range of dive computers (see the list of supported dive computers).
 Subsurface can also import existing dive logs from several sources including MacDive, Suunto DM3, DM4 & DM5, JDiveLog and divelogs.de.